aureliojargas/clitest/README.md

-# cltest – Command Line Tester
+# clitest – Command Line Tester

-cltest is a [portable][1] POSIX shell script that performs automatic testing in Unix command lines.
+clitest is a [portable][1] POSIX shell script that performs automatic testing in Unix command lines.

 It's the same concept as in Python's [doctest][2] module: you document